|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 The question, according to Peirce,

 was whether laws and general types are figments of the mind or are real.
 If this be understood to mean whether there really are any laws and types, it is strictly speaking a question of metaphysics and not of logic.
 But as a first step toward its solution, it is proper to ask whether, granting that our common-sense beliefs are true, the analysis of the meaning of those beliefs shows that, according to those beliefs, laws and types are objective or subjective.
-This is a question of logic rather than of metaphysics – and as soon as this is answered the reply to the other question immediately follows after.Here the logical distinction between ‘objective’ and ‘subjective’ corresponds to the metaphysical distinction between realities and ‘figments of the mind.’
-Nominalists believe that generalities (‘laws and types’) are mere ‘names’ and not real entities.
-This belief led Kant to the conclusion that we can never know the ultimate reality behind appearances: ‘things in themselves’ are unknowable because we have no access to them except through perception – and as the saying goes, ‘there is no immaculate perception.’— CP 1.16 (1903)
+This is a question of logic rather than of metaphysics – and as soon as this is answered the reply to the other question immediately follows after.Here the logical distinction between ‘objective’ and ‘subjective’ corresponds to the metaphysical distinction between realities – real objects of attention – and ‘figments of the mind.’
+Nominalists believe that generalities (‘laws and types’) are mere ‘names’ and have no real being outside of our cognitive bubbles.
+Things we encounter in experience are real, but we have no way of investigating the nature of those things in themselves, because we can know nothing of any qualities they might have independently of our ideas of them.
+But contrary to this, Peircean realism says that— CP 1.16 (1903)

 There is no such thing as a pure perception of an object within a sensory channel, for instance, vision.… To perceive an object, visually or otherwise, the organism requires both specialized sensory signals and signals from the adjustment of the body, which are necessary for perception to occur.— Damasio (1999, 147)

-Psychobiologically, the quality of sense experience is determined by the form of the relation between dynamic (external) object and (internal) nervous system.
+The quality of sense experience is determined by the form of the relation between dynamic (external) object and (internal) nervous system.
 This is a general explanation of facts such as the actual color of a perceived object.
-It's because an object can really be red (for instance) that we can arrive at a true explanation of how the feeling of redness can be connected with an existing object.
+It's because an object can really be red (for instance) that we can hope for a true explanation of how the feeling of redness can be connected with an existing object.

 Nominalists tend to assume